mberlanda/nielsen_dar_api/docs/rails.md

 When I work on Nielsen DAR Reporting API I tend to follow this flow for every import routine:

+- process references: collect all details for every entity
+- process exposures: collect exposure overall campaign and placement data + placement daily data

+At every step I save data into the db and/or to file

+### 4. Process References

+In this first step the gem handles

 - process_available_campaigns : check which campaigns are available for my account
 - process_demographics : get details about available demographic groups (e.g. All, Female, Female 12-17 ...)
 - process_platforms : get details about available platforms (e.g. Computer, Mobile, Total-Digital ...)